Bharat Our Land Class 9- Summary & NCERT Solutions

 Explanation:

 The poet establishes ownership and pride through the repeated word ‘ours’.
-The Himalayas (Himavant) symbolise permanence, strength, and protection—the world’s highest mountain range standing as India’s crown.
-The rhetorical claim “no equal anywhere on earth” employs hyperbole to elevate national pride.
+The Himalayas (Himavant) symbolise permanence, strength, and protection — the world’s highest mountain range standing as India’s crown.
+The rhetorical claim ‘no equal anywhere on earth’ uses hyperbole to elevate national pride.

-The Ganga is personified as generous—she nourishes millions through irrigation, sustains life along her banks, and holds immense spiritual significance.
-‘Grace’ suggests both physical beauty (her serene flow) and divine blessing.
+The Ganga is personified as generous — nourishing millions through irrigation, sustaining life along her banks, and carrying immense spiritual significance.
+‘Grace’ suggests both physical beauty and divine blessing.

-The Upanishads represent India’s intellectual and spiritual heritage—ancient philosophical texts exploring the nature of reality, self, and ultimate truth.
-By asking “what scriptures else to name with them?” the poet uses a rhetorical question to assert their supremacy.
+The Upanishads represent India’s intellectual and spiritual heritage — ancient philosophical texts exploring the nature of reality, self, and ultimate truth.
+The rhetorical question ‘what scriptures else to name with them?’ asserts their supremacy.

 The phrase ‘sunny golden land’ creates visual imagery of India’s warmth, agricultural richness, and radiant glory.
-The refrain personifies India as ‘she’ and declares her peerless—without equal—urging collective praise.
+The refrain personifies India as ‘she’ and declares her peerless, urging collective praise.

 Stanza 2